polytechnology/exploring-computer-science/course-docs/course-syllabus-virtual-program.md

 ### Topics

-- Unit 1: Digital Literacy
+- Unit 1: Digital Literacy - Finished in Fall
-- Unit 2: Web Design
+- Unit 2: Web Design - Finished in Fall
-- Unit 3: Programming
+- Unit 3: Programming - Spring
-- Unit 4: Algorithms and Data Structures
+- Unit 4: Algorithms and Data Structures - Spring
-- Unit 5: Game Development
+- Unit 5: Game Development - Spring
-- Unit 6: Advanced Topics in Computer Science
+- Unit 6: Advanced Topics in Computer Science - If we have time

 ### Grading/Posting of Grades
 Parents are encouraged to log on to aeries to check on their student’s grades/progress.
 If you need assistance logging into your Aeries account, contact your students home school Administration office.